Australia’s Economy is Grinding to a Halt: What Will the RBA Do?

 So don’t let the talking heads fool you.
 This isn’t about inflation anymore; it’s about survival.
 When that December cut finally comes, don’t mistake it for a Christmas gift; it’ll be a warning that Australia’s economic heartbeat is fading.

-The best-performing sectors include Materials, up over 3 per cent, followed by Industrials, up over half a per cent and Utilities, slightly down under half a per cent.
-The worst performing sectors include Information Technology, down over 3 per cent, followed by Consumer Discretionary, down just under 3 per cent and Communication Services, down over 2 per cent.
+The best-performing sectors included Materials, up 0.88 per cent, followed by Industrials, up 0.84 per cent and Health Care, up 0.16 per cent.
+The worst performing sectors included Information Technology, down 2.34 per cent followed by Consumer Discretionary, down 2.29 per cent and Energy, down 1.44 per cent.

 What's next for the Australian stock market?

-Despite the steady stream of gloomy headlines in recent weeks, from the ongoing U.S. government shutdown and weak global manufacturing data, the All-Ordinaries Index has quietly pushed higher.
-On Monday, the Index reached a new all-time high, briefly surpassing its previous peak before easing slightly to close on Thursday to be just in the red.
+Despite the steady stream of gloomy headlines in recent weeks, from the ongoing U.S. government shutdown to weaker global manufacturing data, the All-Ordinaries Index has continued to climb.
+On Monday last week, it quietly reached a new all-time high, briefly surpassing its previous peak before easing back to close the week just 0.26% lower.

 Even with that pullback, the index remains near record levels, showing resilience rather than the weakness many expected.
 It’s a reminder that markets often climb a wall of worry, and right now, the All Ords is doing exactly that.